jfo/blog/source/drafts/sild1.md

 Now, I have a cell structure that I can build into a list, and I have a simple function that can do something with that list.
 Progress! :D

-> Did you know you can als initialize a struct in one line by passing a block
+> Did you know you can also initialize a struct in one line by passing a block
 > of constructor args to it?
 It's true!
 And it looks like this:

 > ```c